Cannot single out India for Islamophobia, Maldives tells OIC

 Govt allows certain categories of OCI cardholders stranded abroad to visit India

 Male also made it clear to the OIC that it would not support any action which singles out India.
-Thilmeeza Hussain, Permanent Representative of Maldives in New York said that her country firmly stood against Islamophobia and Xenophobia or any form of violence to promote political or any other agenda.
-However we also believe that targeting a specific country would be like side-stepping the issue.
+Thilmeeza Hussain, permanent representative of Maldives in New York said that her country firmly stood against Islamophobia and Xenophobia or any form of violence to promote political or any other agenda.
+However, we also believe that targeting a specific country would be like side-stepping the issue.
 Therefore, Maldives cannot support any action within the OIC that singles out or targets India, she also said.

-Isolated statements by motivated people and disinformation campaigns on social media should be construed as representative feelings of 1.3 bullion people.
+Isolated statements by motivated people and disinformation campaigns on social media should be construed as representative feelings of 1.3 billion people.
 She also said that the world had seen an alarming rise in the culture of hatred, prejudice and that violence had been exploited as a tool to promote political and other ideologies and agenda.

 The OIC in a recent statement had asked the international community to gear up efforts to resolve the Jammu and Kashmir issue in accordance with the resolutions of the UNSC.